 It’s worth noting that if a relative or friend carries out the work for you, it is likely that the local authority will only pay for materials.

-The attention-303861_1280other very important thing to note is that you should never start any work on your home until the council has approved your application.
+The other very important thing to note is that you should never start any work on your home until the council has approved your application.
 Otherwise it is possible that you will receive nothing at all.

 Can my local authority turn me down due to a lack of available funds?